 - Applications Menu – Adds a menu containing categories of installed applications

-- Clock – What time is it? – a calculator plugin for the panel.
+- Clock – What time is it? – a clock plugin for the panel.

 - Directory Menu – Show a directory tree in a menu